 Temperature and Humidity

 Nobile Dendrobium need cool night temperatures in the fall and winter months in order to stimulate flower bud development.
 Maintain day temperatures of 70°F to 75°F (21°C to 24°C), and night temperatures of 50°F to 60°F (10°C to 15°C) until buds appear.
 Once the buds appear, raise night temperatures up to 60°F to 64°F (16°C to 18°C) to increase the pace of flower development, and you should have blooms by February.
 Like most orchids, Nobile Dendrobium benefit from high humidity.
-This can be achieved at home with the use of a humidifier or a Humidity Tray and Grid.
+This can be achieved at home with the use of a humidifier or a humidity tray.
 Just make sure that the plant is not standing in water or the roots will rot.

 There is a direct relationship between light, temperature and water when culturing Nobile Dendrobium.
 In the spring and summer months, the plants are actively growing, the sunlight is strong and there is ample air movement.
 During this period, water when the mix approaches dryness but is still lightly damp to the touch.
 By mid to late November, the newest growths will have matured and a small nubby area will be present at the terminal end of the cane.
 From this point until spring, water only enough to keep the canes from shriveling.
 This could be every couple weeks.
 Do not resume normal watering until you see flower buds appear on the sides of the canes.